In addition to our Statement of Faith, we have a set of policies that help us govern the church. We call these policies the Church By-Laws.

 6. Results of such votes shall be binding upon all boards and members of the church.

-7. Members shall be eligible to vote, providing they are 18 years or over.
+7. Members shall be eligible to vote.

 9. Roberts Rules of Order will apply where not otherwise stated in these By-laws.